libersoft-org/yellow-server/FAQ.md

 Matrix protocol is really an interesting software and together with NEMP it is probably the only software that is open source, has end-to-end encryption and a decentralized server structure.
 Here are the differences between NEMP and Matrix:

 - NEMP is primarily a new generation of e-mail, not just an instant messenger
-- NEMP has more features like newsfeed, video messages, large file transfers etc.
+- NEMP has different features like newsfeed, video messages, large file transfers etc.
 - NEMP client has a nicer and more user friendly UI than Element (the most popular Matrix protocol client) :-)

 ## Is NEMP client backward compatible with classic e-mail protocols (SMTP, IMAP, POP3)?